uriweb/uri-tides/README.md

 ## Attributes

-The tides widget is somewhat configerable by adding attributes to the shortcode.
+The tides widget is somewhat configurable by adding attributes to the shortcode:

 **`station`** (num)(optional)
 The NOAA station ID from which to retrieve data.
 The default is Quonset Point, RI. (default: `8454049`)